senickel/city-networks-BSR-data/README.md

 * Hboth: sum of H1 and H2

 # Figures
 Figure 1 and 2 can be created by executing "data/figures.R".
+The results will be saved in "output".
 Figure 3 and 4 were made in the program vizone and thus no script file to recreate them exist.